lsst-sqre/gafaelfawr/kube/template/README.md

 # Deploying

+## Prerequisites
+This process assumes your ingress for the hostname has already been set up.
+We do not rely on tls secrets for any deployments under that assumptions

-## Client Information
+### Getting Client Information

-You first need a CILogon OAuth2 Client ID and secret.
+If you do not have a client as secret, you first need to obtain one from CILogon OAuth2 Client ID and secret.

 Go here:
 https://cilogon.org/oauth2/register